mdshepard/backend-epithet-generator/submissions/sprintb/readme.md

 3. To view the entirety of the insult library: "./vocabulary".
 This will generate all 3 columns of delicious wordiness.

-4. To generate multiple epithets, simply follow the path: "./epithets/<int>" where "<int>" is the integer representing the amount of times you'd like your feelings to be hurt.
+4. To generate multiple epithets, simply follow the path: "./epithets/#" where "#" is the integer representing the amount of times you'd like your feelings to be hurt.

 5. To keep yourself on your toes, and get a bit of a surprise, you can generate a random number of bardly tongue lashings